Filming Regulations for Non-News Media Requests

 Submit a permit application form .
 The following advance notice must be observed with no exceptions:

 - 30 business days for filming on Metro property

 Depending on the project, a pre-production meeting may be held at the proposed filming location with you and Metro's filming representative to discuss your plans and how we can accommodate them in accordance with Metro's regulations and safety requirements.

 NOTE: All filming or photography permits require insurance coverage.

 - For safety and privacy reasons, under no circumstances is filming/photography allowed on board in-service buses or railcars.
 Upon written request, special permission may be granted to board non-service railcars for filming/photography purposes.

-- It is prohibited to set up or stand on the granite edge of station platform or to block any escalator, elevator, stairway, fare vendor, faregate, or doorway of any rail car.
+- It is prohibited to set up or stand on the granite edge of a station platform or to block any escalator, elevator, stairway, fare vendor, faregate or doorway of any rail car.

 - Film groups must provide sufficient personnel to protect passengers from unsafe conditions created by their presence and equipment.
 In addition, the crew and equipment must be positioned in such a way as not to inconvenience any passenger movement.

 - Flash photography is not allowed, especially into oncoming transit vehicles (rail or bus).

 - Metro will have script approval over the portion of the filming involving Metro stations and/or vehicles.
 Please include any script pages, synopsis, concepts or storyboards pertaining to Metro with the permit request application.
 Requests will not be authorized that would suggest to viewers activities that would be in violation of the laws of the signatories; the laws, ordinances, and regulations of the political subdivisions in the transit zone; or the rules and regulations of the Authority.